sarphiv/dtu-02476-ml-ops/reports/README.md

 >
 > Answer:

---- question 7 fill here ---
-Pytest is not a new concept to us and we therefore only develop any tests as a proof of concept.
-We have two tests that together check if the data can be loaded correctly and that when it is loaded it is in the correct format.
-To challenge ourselves and to not let the tests modify our repository, we use `@pytest.fixture(scope="session")` Proof of concept, data tests larger forcus on cloud and deployment
+Pytest is not a new concept to us and therefore we only develop any tests as a proof of concept.
+We have two tests that together check if the data can be loaded correctly and that when it is loaded it is in the correct format (shape).
+To challenge ourselves we use `@pytest.fixture(scope="session")` so that we can test our data creation and manipulation without changing anything in our local repository and so that we do not need to store the data in GitHub.

 ### Question 8